Ufabulum

-Ufabulum is the eleventh album by British electronic musician Tom Jenkinson, under the alias of Squarepusher.
+Ufabulum is the tenth album by British electronic musician Tom Jenkinson, under the alias of Squarepusher.
 It was released on 15 May 2012 through Warp Records.
 Jenkinson has stated that "It's music which is generated purely from programming.
 There's no live guitar or drums, there's nothing in it which is live, really."
 At the time of release, Jenkinson made several appearances in festivals across the world, including his first show in Brazil, at the Sónar Festival.

 Release

 Ufabulum was released by Warp Records on 14 May 2012 in Europe, and 15 May 2012 in North America.
 Although Jenkinson didn't comment on what the album sounded like, in a press release he said "I've started thinking about pure electronic music again.
 Something very melodic, very aggressive."
 The album was released on CD and 2xLP as a standard edition, as well as a special edition with alternate cover art and a set of bonus tracks, later titled Enstrobia.